What are the symptoms?

 - Dust levels, airborne particle counts, air sample for microorganisms.

 These tests can help determine the causes of many mysterious illnesses.
-Quality assured reports demonstrating that the working environment is healthy can dispel the rumours that a building is sick.
+Quality assured reports demonstrating that the working environment is healthy can dispel the rumours that there is something wrong with the building.